Charlottetown Travel Guide

 City Hall, Charlottetown © Robert Cutts

-The city's maritime position exerts a moderating influence on its climate, with winter temperatures never dropping as low, or summer temperatures climbing as high, as other Canadian cities of similar latitude.
-The city's premier tourist drawcard is by far and away the Green Gables House, tucked away in the beautiful Prince Edward Island National Park, although there is plenty more to see and do in Charlottetown - a town which describes itself as 'busting at the seams with entertainment and culture'.
+The city's maritime position exerts a moderating influence on its climate, with temperatures never dropping as low, or climbing as high, as other Canadian cities of similar latitude.
+Its premier tourist drawcard is by far and away the Green Gables House, tucked away in the beautiful Prince Edward Island National Park, but there is plenty more to see and do for just about everyone in Charlottetown, a place bursting at the seams with entertainment and culture.

 Become our Charlottetown Travel Expert

 We are looking for contributors for our Charlottetown travel guide.
 If you are a local, a regular traveller to Charlottetown or a travel professional with time to contribute and answer occasional forum questions, please contact us.